samrocketman/blog/_posts/2019-11-26-stress-testing-and-monitoring-harddrives.md

 I'll address these parts a little bit at a time.
 How to prevent failures is not really about preventing them, but more about being proactive in monitoring.

-On Linux, to get RAID utilities you install the package `smartmontools` (in Debian).
+On Linux, to get disk monitoring utilities you install the package `smartmontools` (in Debian).
 This gives you disk troubleshooting utilities such as `smartctl`.
 Another neat thing this provides is automatic monitoring of SMART data for all drives mounted in your computer.  `smartmontools` will email you when it detects a potential imminent failure.
 Most people do not configure their computers to send email but if you do then you'll get an email saying "your drive is about to fail so replace it" kind of message from your own system.

 For this to work, you must configure your system to send email.
 Rather than trying to maintain your own mail server (I don't personally), I would configure